|Natural Language Processing-informed learning analytics for tracking and measuring aspects of argumentation

 The anticipated outcome of this project is a functional prototype tool and documented NLP methods to be used in Scie 113 and potentially in other courses at the Faculty of Science and UBC.
 We have the expertise to employ the well-established Natural Language Processing methods in novel ways to serve the pedagogy underlying the learning and the teaching of argumentation skills in the context of science education.

-Gülnur Birol, Director, Science Centre for Learning and Teaching / Skylight, Faculty of Science
+Noureddine Elouazizi, Strategist, Learning Technologies Ecosystem, Science Centre for Learning and Teaching (Skylight), Faculty of Science